effector/effector/docs/api/effector/babel-plugin.md

 effector 21.6.0
 :::

-Accepts array of module names which exports will be treated as custom factories therefore each function call will provide unique prefix for `sid` properties of units inside them.
-Used for SSR support, not required for client-only application
+Accepts array of module names which exports will be treated as custom factories therefore each function call will provide unique prefix for [sids](./babel-plugin.md#sid) of units inside them.
+Useful for SSR support, not required for client-only application

 - Factories can have any amount of arguments.